oroinc/documentation/backend/file-storage/index.rst

 Simple Access to Public Storage Files
 -------------------------------------

-If the Gaufrette local filesystem adapter is used to store files for the public file system, all the files stored in this file system will be available via direct URI ``http://your_domain/media/sub_directory/filename``.
+If the Gaufrette local filesystem adapter is used to store files for the public filesystem, all the files stored in this filesystem will be available via direct URI ``http://your_domain/media/sub_directory/filename``.

 But if the storage uses another adapter type, for example, the |GridFS| storage type by :ref:`GridFSConfigBundle <bundle-docs-platform-gridfs-config-bundle>`, this URIs will not work